 Or for Sydney Airport:

-ROCE can be useful when making comparisons, such as between similar companies.
-Using our data, we find that Sydney Airport’s ROCE is meaningfully better than the 3.9% average in the Infrastructure industry.
-We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
-Aside from the industry comparison, Sydney Airport’s ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+ROCE is commonly used for comparing the performance of similar businesses.
+In our analysis, Sydney Airport's ROCE is meaningfully higher than the 5.5% average in the Infrastructure industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+Aside from the industry comparison, Sydney Airport's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
 Readers may find more attractive investment prospects elsewhere.

-When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
-ROCE is only a point-in-time measure.
+It is important to remember that ROCE shows past performance, and is not necessarily predictive.
+Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+ROCE is, after all, simply a snap shot of a single year.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Sydney Airport.

-Do Sydney Airport’s Current Liabilities Skew Its ROCE?
+Sydney Airport's Current Liabilities And Their Impact On Its ROCE

-Sydney Airport has total liabilities of AU$1.1b and total assets of AU$12b.
-As a result, its current liabilities are equal to approximately 8.7% of its total assets.
-Sydney Airport reports few current liabilities, which have a negligible impact on its unremarkable ROCE.
+Sydney Airport has total assets of AU$13b and current liabilities of AU$841m.
+As a result, its current liabilities are equal to approximately 6.7% of its total assets.
+With low levels of current liabilities, at least Sydney Airport's mediocre ROCE is not unduly boosted.